LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-12-20-FisherInfo.md

 </div>
 <br>

 The first column exemplifies what some transformations of normal distribution looks like with respect to the random variable it describes, with a mean of 0 and varying standard deviation values.
-It specifically show the log, the derivative of the log (score) and the second derivative of the log (hessian).
+It specifically show the log, the derivative of the log known as the [___score___](https://en.wikipedia.org/wiki/Informant_(statistics)), and the second derivative of the log-likelihood.

 The right column are histograms of these same values with random samples taken from the given likelihood (kind like Monte Carlo [error propagation](https://en.wikipedia.org/wiki/Propagation_of_uncertainty) for nonlinear functions).

+The definition of the Fisher information, boils down to the variance of the second row second column distribution or equivalently the expected value of the bottom right.
+Which annoyingly for the normal distribution is always the same value so there isn't really a 'distribution'[^distribution]

+[^distribution]: And no you nerd, I don't mean in the strict 'mathematical' sense of the word 'distribution' in which case yes it is.
+I do love my Dirac Delta probability distribution that comes up all the time...(sarcasm)

+Okay, but what does this actually imply about our models?
+Well notice that as the log-likelihood distribution broadens, the distribution of the score